-Article 17.
-The completion of a curriculum over a long period shall be handled in accordance with the Hiroshima University By-Laws on the Treatment of Long-term Completion of Curricula (April 1, 2004; approved by the Vice President (Education/Student)).

-(2) The longest period allowed for long-term completion of a curriculum shall be four years for 1 334.15 308.57 Tm0 g0 G[(a
+- Article 17.
+The completion of a curriculum over a long period shall be handled in accordance with the Hiroshima University By-Laws on the Treatment of Long-term Completion of Curricula (April 1, 2004; approved by the Vice President (Education/Student)). - (2) The longest period allowed for long-term completion of a curriculum shall be four years for a master's course, and six years for a doctoral course and the Law School.